-- 30. Karl E. Weick, The Social Psychology of Organizations, 2d ed.
-(New York: McGraw-Hill, 1979), 34.
-"Reification" means "to treat an abstract concept as if - 31.
-First quote is from Terrence E. Deal and Alan A. Kennedy, Corporate Cultures: The Rites and Rituals of Corporate Life (Harmondsworth, UK: Penguin Books, 1982), Second quote in this sentence is our rendition. - 32.
-Schön. - 33.
-See note 21 for our more complete definition of technical rationality. - 34.
-Schön, 50.
-The term "competency trap" was described in detail by James G. March in A Primer on Decision Making, How Decisions Happen (New York: The Free Press, 1994), 96-7.
-For March, the trap "reflects the ways in which improving capabilities with one rule, technology, strategy, or practice interferes with changing that rule, technology, strategy or practice to another that is potentially superior."
-Henry Mintzberg has also written extensively on how Defense management "whiz kids" have used "the cover of technique to promote their own influence."
+33. See note 21 for our more complete definition of technical rationality.

+34. Schön, The Reflective Practitioner, 50.
+The term "competency trap" was described in detail by James G. March in A Primer on Decision Making, How Decisions Happen (New York: The Free Press, 1994), 96-97.
+For March, the trap "reflects the ways in which improving capabilities with one rule, technology, strategy, or practice interferes with changing that rule, technology, strategy or practice interferes with changing that rule, technology, strategy on how Defense management "whiz kids" have used "the cover of technique to promote their own influence."
 According to Mintzberg: "The age of management has become the age of the 'quick fix.'
-Call in your technocrats, throw a lot of technique at the problem, drown in hard data. [and make sure you] resolve it quickly so that you can get on with the next problem."
+Call in your technocrats, throw a lot of technique at the problem, drown in hard data ... [and make sure you] resolve it quickly so that you can get on with the next problem."
 See Henry Mintzberg, Mintzberg on Management: Inside Our Strange World of Organizations (New York: Free Press, 1989), 356-57.

-35. For an excellent history of technical rationality, see Mark R. Rutgers, "Be - rational!
+35. For an excellent history of technical rationality, see Mark R. Rutgers, "Be rational!
 But what does it mean?
-A history of the idea of rationality and its relation to management thought," Journal of Management History 5, no. 1 (1999), 17-36.
+A history of the idea of rationality and its relation to management thought," Journal of Management History 5, no. 1 (1999): 17-36.
 Rutgers described the emergence of the Cartesian paradigm as follows: "Rationality becomes associated with the question of 'how can humanity control nature and society.'
 From Sir Francis Bacon's adage 'knowledge is power,' it is evident that rationality became associated with method, especially, scientific method.
 In this regard, rationalism served as the most extreme edict of this development.
 The 'rationalist' school of thought claimed that all knowledge is ultimately based on reason, and reason alone.
 Thus, Enlightenment philosophers not only gave a new meaning to rationality, but also provided it with a significant social credibility: society can be improved by applying (scientific) reason.
-They not only define the dominant modern comprehension of rationality, but actually induce an explicit strife for the rational organization of - everyday social life."
+They not only define the dominant modern comprehension of rationality, but actually induce an explicit strife for the rational organization of everyday social life."

 36. George B. Shaw, The Doctor's Dilemma (New York: Penguin, 1946).
-Extract of this book, containing the quote, accessed from the International Journal of Epidemiology, Oxford University, on-line at http://ije.oxfordjournals.org/cgi/content/ full/32/6/910?ijkey=cd3bc5a05fcd63510ca3e9a5061ccc9ae654fd67&keytype2= tf_ipsecsha> (23 July 2006).

-- 37. Schön, 50.
+Extract of this book, containing the quote, accessed from the International Journal of Epidemiology, Oxford University, accessed 23 July 2006, http://ije.oxfordjournals.org/cgi/content/full/32/6/910?ijkey=cd3bc5a05fcd63510ca3e- 9a5061ccc9ae654fd67&keytype2=tf\ipsecsha.
+37. Schön, The Reflective Practitioner, 50.

-- 38. Ibid., 61.
+41. Ibid.